adjust/android_sdk/README.md

 </tr>
 </table>

-Parameters of the method which you need to pass is:

-- `adjustAdRevenue` - `AdjustAdRevenue` object can be constructed passing the source of ad revenue info.
-It also allows setting of other ad revenue related info.
+where `adjustAdRevenue` represents instance of `AdjustAdRevenue` class which is used to pass ad revenue source as well as other ad revenue related info.

 Currently we support the below `source` parameter values:

-- `AD_REVENUE_APPLOVIN_MAX` - representing AppLovin MAX platform.
+- `AdjustConfig.AD_REVENUE_APPLOVIN_MAX` - representing AppLovin MAX platform.
+- `AdjustConfig.AD_REVENUE_MOPUB` - representing MoPub platform.
+- `AdjustConfig.AD_REVENUE_ADMOB` - representing AdMob platform.
+- `AdjustConfig.AD_REVENUE_IRONSOURCE` - representing IronSource platform.

+**Note**: Additional documentation which explains detailed integration with every of the supported sources will be provided outside of this README.
+Also, in order to use this feature, additional setup is needed for your app in Adjust dashboard, so make sure to get in touch with our support team to make sure that everything is set up correctly before you start to use this feature.

 ### <a id="af-session-event-callbacks"></a>Session and event callbacks